View Thomas Snyder's Obituary on delawareonline.com and share memories

 Wilmington - Thomas Miles Snyder, age 25, of Wilmington, DE, passed away on August 23, 2019.

-Tom enjoyed going to Wildwood with his mother and shopping trips with Edie Blair.
-He enjoyed traveling especially his trip to Los Angeles where he experienced the enjoyment of the California sun, palm trees and the mountains.
-Tom also enjoyed going to the movies with his dad and spending time with his cat Snowball.
+Tom was a sweet and loving son and will be sadly missed by all.
+He enjoyed going to Wildwood with his mother and shopping trips with Edie Blair.
+Tom enjoyed traveling especially his trip to Los Angeles where he experienced the enjoyment of the California sun, palm trees and the mountains.
+He cherished his father, especially when they were just hanging out, going to the movies, or playing the drums together.
+Tom also enjoyed spending time with his cat Snowball.
 He was a graduate of Concord High School.
 Tom was employed as the office manager at TS Siding.